 The Willamette Water 2100 project is creating a computer model of the Willamette water system using Envision, a modeling platform developed at OSU.
 Envision integrates these software subsystems:

 - a geographic information system that manages data through space and time,

-- a standard interface for plugging in hydrological, ecological, and socio-economic process models,
+- a standard interface for "plugging in" hydrological, ecological, and economic process models,

-- a system for visualizing the results of alternative scenarios.
+- a system for compiling and summarizing model output and for visualizing the results of alternative water and land scenarios.

-Envision enables disciplinary models to communicate via a landscape, a shared data repository that represents instantaneous conditions at specific locations.
-Each time a model runs, it draws its inputs from the landscape and outputs its results to the landscape.
-From a system perspective, each time a model runs, it draws as its input the outputs from all the other state-of-the-art models running within the framework.
+The Envision platform enables disciplinary models to communicate via a landscape, a shared data repository that represents instantaneous conditions at specific locations.
+From a system perspective, each time a model runs, it draws as its input, the outputs from other state-of-the-art models (plug-ins) running within the framework.
 Envision synchronizes models as they step through time on their own time scales.
-For example, it would run a hydrological model with a daily time step 30 times before running a socio-economic model with a monthly time step.
-Although the socio-economic model might represent hydrological events in a cursory manner, it takes advantage of the calculations that a state-of-the-art hydrological model made during the previous time interval.
+For example, it runs a hydrological model with a daily time step 30 times before running an economic model with a monthly time step.
+Although the economic model might represent hydrological events in a cursory manner, it takes advantage of the calculations that the state-of-the-art hydrological model made during the previous time interval.
 Envision thereby enables each disciplinary model to gain in predictive power.

 The WW2100 model of the human system is characterized by a set of economic models and institutional constraints.
 The main economic models include models of private land markets and land use change, urban water use and agricultural water use.
 Individuals such as agricultural producers and urban dwellers make choices reflecting economic models of demand and supply for land and water.
 Institutions play a key role in these economic choices, by imposing constraints, creating opportunities, and altering incentives.
 These “institutions” come in the form of laws, regulations and management of public infrastructure, including minimum instream flows.